catmaid/CATMAID/sphinx-doc/source/installation.rst

     pip install -r requirements-production.txt

 This will rebuild some dependencies from source.
-If asked whether existing packages schould be replaced by the new version, anwer with yes.
+If asked whether existing packages should be replaced by the new version, answer with yes.

 3. Install and configure PostgreSQL